School of Motion teamed up with Puget Systems and Adobe to Develop the Ultimate After Effects Computer.

-For a while now we’ve wanted to tackle this subject, but instead of simply figuring out a way to make After Effects run faster the team pondered a far more interesting question, can we build the world’s fastest After Effects computer?
+Instead of simply figuring out a way to make After Effects run faster, the team pondered a far more interesting question: Can we build the world’s fastest After Effects computer?
 We laughed, caught our breath, and then that look came across everyone’s eye.
 The same look that inspired Experiment Fail Repeat and the $7 vs $1K Experiment.
-As sure as Kilimanjaro rises like Olympus above the Serengeti, this project was going to happen...
+As sure as Kilimanjaro rises like Olympus above the Serengeti, this project was going to happen…

 Editors Note: We were not paid by Puget Systems to create this content.
 We simply love the work they do and believe they are a fantastic resource for Motion Designers.

 Below is a collection of everything we learned from the experience.
 Let’s take a journey together and see what it takes to create the ultimate After Effects computer...

 We totally understand if hardware isn’t your strong suit.
 So before we go too far let's stop to chat a little bit about what each hardware component does in After Effects.

 A CPU, or central processing unit, is the brain of your computer.
 In a way, a CPU is a lot like the engine on your car...but instead of horse-power, CPUs are measured in Gigahertz (GHz).
 Generally, the more GHz your CPU is capable of computing, the faster your computer will perform in After Effects.

 The number of cores a CPU has refers to its ability to multitask.
 Think of it as the passengers in the car.
 If there is just a driver, they can perform a single task (driving—or possibly driving AND eating a breakfast burrito, the perfect driving snack).
 Add in more passengers, and now you can drive, adjust the radio, check the map, sing car karaoke, and knock out a game of I Spy.